wwi17seb/dhbw-project-backend/README.md

 ## common setup
  1. Clone this project and checkout the master branch.
- 2. Create a folder "env".
+ 2. Create a folder `env`.
- 3. Create a file "app.proporties" inside the env folder with the following proporties (example values):
+ 3. Create a file `app.properties` inside the env folder with the following properties (example values):

     ```
     app.port = 3000